 Now that we’ve mentioned all of the important hosting features for your WordPress SEO, we’ll also share with you our list of best hosting providers that have it all!

-10Web provides managed WordPress hosting powered by Google Cloud that assures your website speed, uptime and excellent performance.
-Its Speed Optimization service guarantees that you’ll get a 95+ PageSpeed score (average websites are stuck with a 70 score, just for comparison) so that you can beat all your competitors.
+10Web provides automated WordPress hosting powered by Google Cloud that assures your website speed, uptime and excellent performance.
+Its Speed Optimization service guarantees that you’ll get a 90+ PageSpeed score (average websites are stuck with a 70 score, just for comparison) so that you can beat all your competitors.
 As mentioned, it is powered by Google Cloud and has 8 data centers located on 4 different continents, so your visitors can be from anywhere in the world!
-Not to mention that with 10Web’s managed hosting you can be sure that your website will not experience any downtime.
+Not to mention that with 10Web’s automated hosting you can be sure that your website will not experience any downtime.

 10Web also has some additional features, such as a speed optimization service, an image optimizer, SEO by 10Web, etc. which come in handy for your WordPress SEO.

 Although it doesn’t directly influence your search rankings, automatic backups secure a version of your website in case the worst happens.
 You really don’t want to start building your website from scratch and do all the WordPress SEO work again!
 10Web gives you the chance to decide how often you want to backup your website and this service is included in your package.
 You don’t have to pay additional costs, which is the case for so many other hosting providers.